hubmeister/Zabbix/README.md

 zabbix-items-report.pl is a perl script that generates an item report zabbix-trigger-report.pl is a perl script that generates a trigger report

-Some API examples will be added shortly
+More API examples will be added shortly

 To get the scripts to work you need to install the perl module JSON::RPC::Client this can be done through CPAN like: